jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Werecrocodile.md

 Temperature: warm
 Organization: solitary, pair, or colony (3-12)
 Treasure: NPC gear (mwk battleaxe, other treasure)
-Description: Werecrocodiles merge the ruthless determination of a crocodile with the intelligence and adaptability of a humanoid.
-This fusion creates a maliciously cunning creature with no doubt of its own martial superiority.
 Race: Human natural werecrocodile
 Class: fighter 3
 MR: